Eolo Perfido Street Photography Exhibition @ the Leica Galerie in Milan

 Citizens quickly move non stop among streets, stations, synchronized like in a dance, quietly and in order without clashing, without bothering each other.

-Life in the metropolis has taught me that isolations has nothing to do with how many people we cross in our journeys or those who we have to necessarily get in touch with.
+Life in the metropolis have taught me that isolations has nothing to do with how many people we cross in our journeys or those who we have to necessarily get in touch with.

 Nevertheless in my Tokyo trips i learned to have observed a different kind of loneliness, never shouted, but privately hidden in order to look like a delicate sentiment.